NaichenShi/NaichenShi.github.io/_pages/about.md

   <img src="images/cpfm.png" alt="CPFM" width="400" style="display: inline-block; margin: 0 10px;"/>
 </p>

 <div class="myresearchdetails">We develop a Coupled Flow Matching framework that unifies optimal transport and generative modeling.
-It consists of two components: an efficient solver for a generalized form of Goromov-Wasserstein optimal transport, and a dual conditional flow-matching network that learns bidirectional mappings between data and embeddings.
+It consists of two components: an efficient solver for a generalized form of Gromov-Wasserstein optimal transport, and a dual conditional flow-matching network that learns bidirectional mappings between data and embeddings.
 Together, they enable mapping complex, high-dimensional data into controllable low-dimensional representations, and generating realistic data samples from them.</div>

 <p align="center">